 What you do need to consider are the requirements for driving in alpine conditions.
 In many countries snow chains or winter tyres are compulsory and driving on an icy road in a snowstorm can be a demanding experience.

-Driving – Electric Car (5kg CO2e*)
+Driving – Electric Car (80kg CO2e)

-The key issue for most people considering driving to a ski resort in an EV will ‘range anxiety’.
+The key issue for most people considering driving to a ski resort in an EV will be ‘range anxiety’.
 While there is an excellent charger network on Europe’s motorways, it’s not as comprehensive yet as the number of petrol stations.

 Travelling to the Alps and back in electric vehicles is definitely achievable, but you do need to plan your journey around charge points, based on the ‘real range’ of your vehicle.
+Bear in mind that range reduces in the winter when the batteries are cold!

 UK destinations